Real Topological Hochschild Homology of Perfectoid Rings: Real Hochschild homology and real topological Hochschild homology

 This preserves sifted colimits by Construction \ref{left Kan}, $\rH A$ is equivalent to the usual Eilenberg-MacLane spectrum for any commutative $R$-algebra $A$ arguing as in Example \ref{exm:THR is a left Kan extension}.

 We similarly define a functor $\rH \colon \sCRing_R\to \NAlg^{\Z/2}$ that is obtained as a left Kan extension such that $\rH \ul{A}$ is the equivariant Eilenberg-MacLane spectrum for any commutative $R$-algebra $A$.
-(As $A$ has trivial involution here, we don't need Construction \ref{extendwithinvolutions} for this.) \end{exm}
+(As $A$ has trivial involution here, we don't need Construction \ref{extendwithinvolutions} for this.)
+Note that this $\rH \colon \sCRing_R\to \NAlg^{\Z/2}$ is the restriction of \eqref{eqn:Eilenberg-MacLane functor 2}. \end{exm}

 \begin{exm} Let $R$ be a commutative ring.
 We have the functor